cunning-folk/petermcewen_blog/_posts/2019-10-21-TEDx-Boulder-Talk-2019.md

 excerpt_separator: <!--more-->
 ---

 Ok.
 This really is a talk about uncomfortable silences.
-I’ve been subjecting myself to these silences for over 20 years; you could say I am a connoisseur of silences.
+I’ve been subjecting myself to these silences for over 20 years; you could say I am a connoisseur of silences.<!--more-->

 Sitting without idly consuming is a creative moment.
 It is a moment I take a break from other people’s noise - a space where I can hear my own voice and yield to the fulfillment my human capacities.